 He’s also juggling working at the local hospital on Tuesdays and Thursdays with attending Bible college full time.

 And he is spending more time with his wife and children.
 If the past year has told him anything, it’s to not put his family on the backburner anymore.

 “I walked out of my house on April 2, and I almost never walked back in,” he says.
 “God may have big plans for me, but he’d never ask me to sacrifice my family.
 He gave me that family to love and cherish.
 I make sure they know every day they are my top priority.”

 On May 11, 2013, Arroyo was officially commissioned as a second lieutenant by Campbell University’s renowned ROTC program.

 He decided to pursue his degree after getting an opportunity to work with government agencies while in Special Forces, and he saw that many of the jobs he was interested in required a college degree.
-He began taking classes for Campbell at the Fort Bragg campus and chose history as a major because he felt it would help refine his writing skills.
+He began taking classes for Campbell at the Fort Liberty campus and chose history as a major because he felt it would help refine his writing skills.

 Campbell would be the stepping stone to an advanced degree, Arroyo hoped, possibly in the medical field.
 That’s why he chose Fort Hood, Texas, after his commissioning and graduation — its 1st Medical Brigade is the oldest color-bearing medical unit and most diverse medical brigade in the U.S. Army.

 “I wanted to be the best possible Army officer I could be,” Arroyo says.
 “I wanted to give back to an organization that gave me so much — took me off the streets in California and gave me a stable life so I could one day provide for my family.”

 On April 2, 2014, I was shot in the throat with a .45 from 15 yards away …”